Who’s this journey for?

 Yume is an educator and published author (Reserve the Right, Nomadic Press) who currently resides in San Francisco, California.
 She has a love for writing, especially poetry and aims to provide a collaborative and fun learning environment for students.
 She has previous experiences in teaching both Composition Writing and Creative Writing at De Anza College and The Art Institute of California - San Francisco campus.
 She is an alumni of San Francisco State University, where she earned both an M.A. in English and an M.F.A. in Creative Writing.

-Meet with your instructor and your cohort for a weekly class.
-Besides learning new skills, you'll get time for feedback and creative collaboration.
+Meet with your instructor for a weekly class.
+Besides learning new skills, you'll get time for Q&A and feedback.

 The Journey Experience